 Housing New York: Three Years of Progress describes the inroads made towards the goals of the Housing New York plan.

-For more information on the close of the calendar year, see the press release.
+For more information on the close of the 2017 Fiscal Year, see the press release.

 |Construction Type||FY 2017 HNY Starts||HNY Starts to Date||HNY Starts to Date %|